Funded in part by the National Science Foundation Award CNS-1850510

 The goal of this project is to develop a high-resolution system-level data capture and analysis framework to revolutionize the operational planning of a regional transportation authority, specifically the Chattanooga Area Regional Transportation Authority (CARTA).
 There is existing research on improving energy efficiency in transportation networks through analyzing energy consumption data per vehicle type and driving context.
 However, these studies are based on trip specific estimation and thus cannot be applied to a regional transportation network.
 Further, a number of these studies are based on simplified model estimation that is used within a simulation framework for analysis and are therefore difficult to validate during actual driving/road conditions that are not captured in the training dataset (which is typically limited in size and features).

 The availability of ubiquitous high-speed networking in Chattanooga provides us with a unique opportunity to change this status quo by providing mechanisms to significantly improve the operational efficiency of fleet operations.
-Specifically, we collect high-resolution datasets containing all information about engine idling status, engine temperature, engine speed, throttle, vehicle speed, GPS, odometer, fuel usage and level, road gradient, and driver behavior in real-time from CARTA's fleet of buses, car sharing, and e-bike sharing vehicles and send them to a central station for analysis.
+Specifically, we collect high-resolution datasets containing all information about engine status, vehicle location, fuel usage, etc. in real-time from CARTA's fleet of buses, car sharing, and e-bike sharing vehicles and send them to a central station for analysis.
 Additionally, we get state of charge data from the electric vehicles, which can then be used to estimate vehicle health using data-driven prognostic algorithms developed by the team.
 Combined with the traffic congestion information obtained from external sources, such as HERE, this data can help create high-resolution energy consumption predictors, contextualized with features such as vehicle types and events in the city.
 These predictors can then be used by agencies like CARTA for operational optimization.

 Funded in part by Siemens Corporate Technology